 For More Information

-- Find more information on mental health resources.
+- Find mental health providers or resources.

 - Find your local mental health or behavioral health authority.